mithril-security/aicert/README.md

 torch.save(model.state_dict(), '/workspace/outputs/finetuned.pth')
 ```

-+ Your script must not download any external input files as we cannot reliably attest resources downloaded in this way.
++ Our script must not download any external input files as we cannot reliably attest resources downloaded in this way.
 These inputs should be provided in the project repository or as URLs in the AICert config file and loaded from the workspace.

 AICert records:
 + A SHA1 hash of any GitHub repo commits listed in the AICert config file